5T33Z0/OC-Little-Translated/10_Kexts_Loading_Sequence_Examples/README.md

 This is how a possible sequence of kexts for a Laptop might look.
 In this example, the Trackpad requires `VoodooPS2Controller`, WiFi and BT are by Intel and the Ethernet card is from Realtek.
 Depending on your Laptop components, Kexts 10 to 17 could be something else entirely.

-> **Note**: VirtualSMC sensor plugins
->
+> [!NOTE]
->- Dell users can add `SMCDellSensors` for temperature monitoring and fan control.
+> - Dell users can add `SMCDellSensors` for temperature monitoring and fan control.
->- If your laptop has a built-in compatible brightness sensor, you can add `SMCLightSensor`
+> - If your laptop has a built-in compatible brightness sensor, you can add `SMCLightSensor`

 ### Example 10: Enabling legacy Broadcom WiFi Cards in macOS 14